Assessing Relational Quantum Mechanics: Conclusions

 In this work, we carried out a thorough assessment of RQM.
 Regarding the claim that RQM solves the conceptual problems of standard quantum mechanics, we found that it fails to directly address such issues, and that it leads to serious conceptual problems of its own.
 On one hand, it perpetuates the vagueness issues of the standard interpretation and, on the other, does nothing to alleviate its lack of ontological clarity.

 As for the beliefs that RQM can correctly explain our experience of the world, including our interactions with other observers, and that it accommodates all quantum correlations, without invoking non-local effects, we found them to be unwarranted.
 RQM is an original and creative attempt to deal with the conceptual difficulties of quantum theory.
 Unfortunately, it does not fare well under careful scrutiny.
-We conclude that RQM is unable to provide a satisfactory understanding of the quantum world.
+We conclude that RQM is unable to provide a satisfactory understanding of the quantum world.\footnote{After posting this manuscript online, some of the issues with RQM described in it have generated a very fruitful discussion (for the preferred-basis problem see \cite{brukner2021qubits,pienaar2021quintet,stacey2021relational} and for the exchange of information between observers see \cite{adlam2022does,adlam2022information}).}